matt-saenz/cpsR/README.md

 1. Saves you from having to copy-paste your key around
 2. Allows you to avoid including your key in scripts

-Number two is particularly important if you plan to share your code with others (like in the [example](#example) below) since you should keep your key secret.
+It is important to avoid including your key in scripts if you plan to share your code with others (like in the [example](#example) below) since you should keep your key secret.

 You can set up env var `CENSUS_API_KEY` in two steps: